 How To Do Smith Machine Seated Shoulder Press

-- Now Press the bar straight up overhead until your arms are fully extended but not locked out.
+- Press the bar back up to the starting position, extending your arms fully but not locking your elbows.

 Proper Form and Tips